TAK-NZ/auth-infra/README.md

 ### 3. (Optional) Authentik Configuration

 The base infrastructure stack creates an S3 bucket which can be used for advanced [Authentik configuration](https://docs.goauthentik.io/docs/install-config/configuration/) via an .env configuration file.
+You can use the CDK context parameter `--context useEnvironmentFile=true` to instruct CDK to use this file.

 > [!NOTE]
 > The deployment automatically creates an empty `authentik-config.env` file in the S3 bucket if it doesn't already exist.
 The most common item that you might want to configure in Authentik are the [E-Mail provider settings](https://docs.goauthentik.io/docs/install-config/configuration/#authentik_email).